feedreader/pluto/date-formatter/NOTES.md

 - [ ] change `Date#format` to `Date#format_like` or `Date#formatted`  or something else - why? why not?
 - [ ] add underscore for space-padded e.g. `_2` like `02` for zero-padded - why? why not?

-Fully adopt go reference date/time convention?
-Why?
-Why not?
+- [ ] fully adopt go reference date/time convention? why? why not?

+## Go Time Formatter - Reference Time

 I'd say go is pretty on target using an (unambigious) reference date.
 From the Rosseta stone sample: